-Yodeling as an Essential Part of Swiss Culture
+Yodeling As An Essential Part Of Swiss Culture

 Yodeling is an essential part of alpine culture.
 This impressive way of singing was developed in 19 century as the way of communication among mountain villagers who used to make sounds to bring cows from one hill to another.

-Today yodeling is a traditional music Switzerland, which is annually praised during numerous festivals.
-The closest one is supposed to be on 22-24 June in Schötz.
+Yodeling is a traditional music Switzerland.
 Yodel is the manner of singing when a musician pronounces only sounds without text rapidly changing high falsetto with low-chest voice.

 The word “yodeling” actually originates from the German “jodeln”.
 In 19th century this alpine rural music became popular as entertainment in concert halls.
 It is said that its prototype appeared first in Africa 10,000-years-ago.